elaq/python/README.md

 # weasel.py

-Implementation of "weasel program" in python.
+Implementation of the "weasel program" in python.

-For more details check this [page](elaq.github.io/weasel).
+For more details check this [page](http://elaq.github.io/weasel).